 According to the 2007 U.S. Pet Ownership & Demographics Sourcebook, if you go by the total number of owned animals, cats appear to be first.

 Listen to the horse trainer talk about horse training.
 Make notes in the chart.
 Then talk about it in class.

-Undesirable practices and beliefs Desirable practices and beliefs
+Desirable practices and beliefs